“Getting into the healthcare business is really easy,” said no one, ever.

 Have all staff members undergone annual HIPAA training?
 Could staff members show an auditor they have an understanding of HIPAA’s privacy and security rules?
 This is extremely important to the OCR.

 Do you have an ongoing program to monitor risk management?
-As well as to detect HIPAA violations?
+Also a strategy to detect HIPAA violations?
 This could include internal audits or assessments to ensure all your HIPAA controls and safeguards are working as intended.

 Have you identified your business associates/vendors and implemented a BAA (Business Associate Agreement)?
 BAA’s must undergo review at least annually.
 You must document proof of the review as well.